-Developer: WiebeTech3 Price: \$100 Requirements: USB 2 or eSATA, bare 3.5" SATA hard drive.
-Trial: None much storage.
+Requirements: USB 2 or eSATA, bare 3.5" SATA hard drive.

+It seems like I can never have too much storage.
 Between current documents, music, and photos, my working set of data doesn't fit on the hard drive that's built into my MacBook Pro.
 The music and master photos I put on an external drive.
-Other drives, cataloged with CDFinder4, hold old projects and software that I've downloaded or purchased on CD.
-DVD-Rs are great for historical archives of certain folders, but I also maintain several SuperDuper5 clones that I can switch to at a moment's notice if there's a problem with one of my main drives.
+Other drives, cataloged with CDFinder, hold old projects and software that I've downloaded or purchased on CD.
+DVD-Rs are great for historical archives of certain folders, but I also maintain several SuperDuper clones that I can switch to at a moment's notice if there's a problem with one of my main drives.
 In order to test the software that I develop, I keep installations of various versions of Mac OS X. Lastly, I keep off-site copies of important data so that the backups are protected from environmental damage and theft.
 All told, it's a surprising number of drives for a small business.
 I can only imagine how much more storage I'd need if I worked with digital video.